Bases of the Intersection Cohomology of Grassmannian Schubert Varieties: Singular Soergel calculus for Grassmannians

 \subsubsection{The case of two distant strips}

-Assume now that no box in $D$ is just above or just below a box of $C$.
+Assume now that no box in $D$ is North of or South of a box in $C$.
 In this case we say that the two strips are \emph{distant}.
 Notice that in this case we can apply $f_D$ and $f_C$ in any order.
 However, as we will see, in general we have $f_D\circ f_C\neq f_C\circ f_D$.